Spanish Fort is a young city, having been established on July 19, 1993. The residents of

 with our focus on small town values and with an eye to the future.
 The Mayor and Council

-Members continually strive to maintain the managed growth of our City while maintaining
+Members continually strive to maintain the managed growth of our City while maintaining our village atmosphere.

 Spanish Fort- A City Rich in History